nixworks/public/news/2012/03/10/README.md

 ##### 2011-2012 Syrian uprising
 ### [Syrian uprising: At least 45 women and children are killed and burned in Homs after the United Nations visited Syrian President Bashar al-Assad to discuss the uprising. ](/news/2012/03/10/syrian-uprising-at-least-45-women-and-children-are-killed-and-burned-in-homs-after-the-united-nations-visited-syrian-president-bashar-al-as.md)
-_Context: United Nations, Homs, Bashar al-Assad, President, 2011-2012 Syrian uprising_
+_Context: Bashar al-Assad, United Nations, Homs, 2011-2012 Syrian uprising, President_

 ##### Israeli-Palestinian clashes
 ### [March 2012 Gaza-Israel clashes: At least 130 rockets are fired into Israel from Gaza, and 12 Palestinians militants are killed as part of the latest escalation in violence in the region. ](/news/2012/03/10/march-2012-gaza-israel-clashes-at-least-130-rockets-are-fired-into-israel-from-gaza-and-12-palestinians-militants-are-killed-as-part-of-th.md)